nfdi4cat/voc4cat/docs/docs_usage/guidelines.md

 6. A definition of a concept should not start with mentioning the concept that it defines.

-7. If the source of a definition is not the contributor, the use of a trusted and stable source should be used.
+7. If the source of a definition is not the contributor, a trusted and stable source should be used.
 Credit must be given to the original creator.
 When copyright or license is restrictive, it must be respected.
 To identify the source, a URL, or a descriptive